 Marvel Rivals is Net Ease’s latest game to conquer the Steam charts.
 With a peak concurrent player count of 480K, the game is off to a momentous start with “Mostly Positive” ratings from players.
-Rivals is based on Unreal Engine 5, so the graphics settings won’t be much different for most gamers.
+Rivals is based on Unreal Engine 5, so the graphics settings won’t differ much for most gamers.
 Here’s our optimization guide for Marvel Rivals, with each graphics setting benchmarked, VRAM usage, and CPU bottlenecks.

 Windows/System Settings to Optimize